iyanski/website/content/blog/how-ai-driven-integration-is-changing-everything.md

 description: "Why intelligence at the integration layer is the next step in digital evolution."
 ---

-# How AI-Driven Integration Is Redefining the Future of Connected Systems

 _Why intelligence at the integration layer is the next step in digital evolution._

 We live in a world where everything is connected, apps, data, devices, systems, people.
 Ironically, that connectedness has made operations _more_ complex, not less.